GET ON YOUR BIKE CHRISTCHURCH

 If you are confident riding in small groups a ‘tail end charlie’ could be just the role.
 Some bigger events will require marshals to help out along the route, and assistance to set up or take down.

-Being a ‘Bike Ambassador’ may be your thing, for valet parking, or helping at the Passport prize-giving.
+Being a ‘Bike Ambassador’ may be your thing, or helping at the Passport prize-giving.
 There are also many other important jobs like distributing posters, putting up signs and helping with ‘behind the scenes’ administration.

 Get in touch at hello@biketoberchch.nz to tell us how you can help.